anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Success consists of going from failure to failure without loss of enthusiasm.
+Quote: Make the best use of what is in your power and take the rest as it happens.

-By: Winston Churchill
+By: Epictetus